The Cost of Information: The Case of Constant Marginal Costs: Information Acquisition in Decision Problems

-So, the cost of acquiring information that discriminates between states $i$ and $j$ is high for states that are close to each other.\footnote{As we show in the proof of the next proposition, the results of this section extend with minor variations to the case where the exponent in \eqref{eq:hard} is taken to be some $\gamma > 0$ rather than 2.} Our next result shows that when nearby states are hard to distinguish, the optimal choice probabilities are Lipschitz continuous in the state: the agent will choose actions with similar probabilities in similar states.
-For this result, we denote by $\Vert u \Vert = \max_{a,i}|u(a,i)|$ the norm of the decision maker's utility function.
+Under this assumption the cost of acquiring information that discriminates between states $i$ and $j$ is high for states that are close to each other.
+Our next result shows that when nearby states are hard to distinguish, the optimal choice probabilities are Lipschitz continuous in the state: the agent will choose actions with similar probabilities in similar states.
+For this result, we denote by $\Vert u \Vert = \max_{i,a}|u(a,i)|$ the norm of the decision maker's utility function.

 \begin{prop}[Continuity of Choice] Suppose that nearby states are hard to distinguish.
-Then the optimal choice probabilities $\mu^\star$ solving \eqref{eq:choice-probabilities} are uniformly Lipschitz continuous with constant $\sqrt{\Vert u \Vert}$, i.e. satisfy
+Then the optimal choice probabilities $\mu^\star$ solving \eqref{eq:choice-probabilities} are uniformly Lipschitz continuous with constant $\sqrt{\Vert u \Vert}$, i.e.\ satisfy

 \end{prop}